FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usageunit.md

 A count-based unit is a noun that represents a discrete number of items, events, or services.
 For example, a count-based unit can be used to represent the number of requests, instances, tokens, or connections.

-If the list of recommended values does not cover a count-based unit, a provider may introduce a new noun representing a count-based unit.
+If the list of recommended values does not cover a count-based unit, a provider MAY introduce a new noun representing a count-based unit.
 All nouns appearing in UsageUnit that are not listed in the recommended values table will be considered count-based units.
 A new count-based unit value MUST be capitalized.

 | Count        |
 |--------------|